-Bournemouth's Brooks 'cancer-free'
+Bournemouth's Brooks is cancer free

-David Brooks: Bournemouth and Wales winger 'cancer-free' after Hodgkin lymphoma treatment
+David Brooks: Bournemouth and Wales winger cancer free after Hodgkin lymphoma treatment

 Last updated on .From the section Bournemouth

-Bournemouth's Wales winger David Brooks says he has recovered from cancer.
+Bournemouth and Wales winger David Brooks says he is cancer free.

 The 24-year-old was diagnosed with Stage 2 Hodgkin lymphoma in October and has not played for the Cherries since.